Pinguo-H3/hpg_sharecycle/README.md

 Northeastern University.
 User registration must be validated using a university email address to ensure the authenticity of users participating in all borrowing and returning activities.
 The transaction locations are typically set to on-campus university locations to ensure security.

 ### User Stories
-•	As a Borrower, I want to be able to browse the list of available items.
+#### •	As a Borrower, I want to be able to browse the list of available items.

-•	As a Borrower, I want to view a list of items that are available for borrowing.
+#### •	As a Borrower, I want to view a list of items that are available for borrowing.

   I should be able to scroll through the list and see the items' names and basic information.

-•	As a Borrower, I want to be able to search for specific types of items.
+#### •	As a Borrower, I want to be able to search for specific types of items.

   I should have the ability to enter search keywords or filter options to find the items I need.

   The search results should be relevant to the keywords I provide.

-•	As a Borrower, I want to be able to view detailed information about items and their availability.
+#### •	As a Borrower, I want to be able to view detailed information about items and their availability.

   When I click on an item in the list, I should see a page with detailed information.

   This information should include photos, descriptions, and the item's availability status.

-•	As a Borrower, I want to be able to submit a request to borrow an item.
+#### •	As a Borrower, I want to be able to submit a request to borrow an item.

   After selecting an item, I should have the option to submit a request to borrow it.

   I may need to provide details such as the duration I want to borrow it for.

-•	As a Lender, I want to be able to view and manage borrowing requests.
+#### •	As a Lender, I want to be able to view and manage borrowing requests.

   I should receive notifications of borrowing requests from Borrowers.

   I want to see a list of pending requests and the details of each request.

   I	should	be	able	to	approve	or	reject	requests	based	on	my availability.

-•	As a Lender, I want to be able to set the availability time and location for my items.
+#### •	As a Lender, I want to be able to set the availability time and location for my items.

   I should have the option to specify when and where my items are available for borrowing.

   This helps Borrowers know when they can request to borrow my items.

-•	As a User, I want to be able to view my borrowing history.
+#### •	As a User, I want to be able to view my borrowing history.

   I should have access to a list of items I've borrowed in the past.

   This list should include details like the borrowed item, duration, and return status.

-•	As a User, I want to be able to view my lending history.
+#### •	As a User, I want to be able to view my lending history.

   I should have access to a list of items I've lent to others.

   This list should include details like the borrowed item, borrower's information, and lending history.

+#### •	As a User, I want to be able to easily modify my personal information to keep my information up-to-date and accurate.

+#### •	As a user, I want to be able to review notifications from the system in a timely manner.

+  I should be aware of how the system or other users are affecting me or providing information.

+  For example: borrower requests for loans, results of my loan requests, return notifications, evaluation notifications, etc.